rt4mn/btcpay/README.md

-This is a fork to test recurring contributions.
+This is a fork to test recurring contributions, see: https://github.com/rukykf/btcpay/issues/5#issuecomment-862256002

 # BTCPay